 The amount by which the terrain will be raised (positive value) or lowered (negative value).

-At the deformation center the terrain is raised or lowered by RaiseLevel, at a distance bigger than or equal to DeformationRadius the terrain does not change.
+the terrain does not change.
 Inbetween a cosine curve is used to get a smooth shape.
 The following graphic illustrates this.

 This method leads to very nice spheric crates.
 It is efficient enough to be called during game play, but it should not be called every step or similarly frequent.
-Note that it can not lower terrain below z and can not raise terrain above z+height.
-If you are using it you should make sure that there is some space, before these limits are reached.
+Note that it can not lower terrain below z

 Often it is necessary to cover the terrain with other textures in some places.
 For example at places where an explosion has happened a texture with burned dirt should appear.
 The texturing of the terrain itself can not be changed, but it is possible to create overlays on the terrain, which cover it perfectly and use the desired texture.
 These overlays are called terrain decals.
 Ultimate 3D features automatic creation of terrain decals.
 Terrain decals are model objects and therefore they require their own Game Maker object.
 In this object you have to set up four variables before the creation of the decal: